ccodwg/Covid19Canada/README.md

 Alternatively, the data may be downloaded in a machine-readable format directly from this repository.

+* cases.csv: Individual-level cases
+* codebook.csv: Explanations for each variable in the dataset
+* mortality.csv: Individual-level mortality
+* recovered.csv: Time series of cumulative recovered
+* testing_cumulative.csv: Time series of cumulative testing
+* update_time.txt: Date and time of update

 We aim to continue making updates daily.